Pic: The beads, pre-cleaning

 Blown-Glass Beads in North America

 I wanted to know where else in North America these multi-bead-mold-blown-beads had been found.
 Due to their fragility, blown-glass beads (of any style) are actually extremely rare in archaeological contexts.
 ‘Rare’ being a word archaeologists love.
 Blown-glass beads have been found before, but I was looking for the exact style which had been found at Sexwamin.
-What I discovered first is that blown-glass beads have never been found in British Columbia before (score 1 of awesomeness for me!).
+What I found first is that blown-glass beads have never been found in British Columbia before.
 Spreading out from BC, I found that in total there are only 5 sites in North America where this exact style of bead has been found.
 Sexwamin, Old Sacramento CA, San Buenaventura CA, Deadwood SD (yep, as in the HBO show ‘Deadwood’), and Tallahassee FL.
-Nowhere else in Canada has reported blown-glass beads of any style (score 2 of awesomeness for me!).
+Nowhere else in Canada has reported blown-glass beads of any style.
 Sexwamin was also the only site of the 5 where the beads had been found in a mortuary context, which I think is also why we recovered a comparatively high number of them.

 As for the connections between the 5 sites and why it was here where this style of blown-glass bead was found, I can’t find any connection other than the railroads that went through each site (excluding Sexwamin, but the railroad did go to nearby Vancouver).
 I think the beads may have traveled via the railroad, either as individual beads or items of personal adornment.
 But I don’t think there’s any specific link beyond that.
-Old Sacramento, San Buenaventura, Deadwood, and Tallahassee were all bustling towns in the late-19th century, while Sexwamin was still in the process of change from a pre-contact to post-contact village.
 I also don’t know how the beads ended up in North America to begin with.
 Bohemian beads were sold/traveled EVERYWHERE so tracing their routes is not an easy task to do.
-Ultimately, the rarity of these beads makes them an exciting discovery, but that same rarity so far limits the amount of information I can find.
+Ultimately, the rarity of these beads makes them exciting, but that same rarity so far limits the amount of information I can find.

 I don’t think this is the only existence of these beads in Canada.
 Because they’re so fragile they might be destroyed on sites before we even know they’re there.
 All I suggest is that if archaeologists are working on sites where glass beads are being found, keep your eyes open and you may be able to find more of these rare and fragile Bohemian blown-glass beads!